-The D-500 is a next generation genset control unit combining multi-functionality and wide communication possibilities together with a reliable and low cost design.
+The D-xxx series are next generation genset control units combining multi-functionality and wide communication possibilities together with a reliable and low cost design.

 The unit complies and mostly exceeds world's tightest safety, EMC, vibration and environmental standards for the industrial category.